petershin/liferay-learn/docs/courses/latest/en/partner-enablement/level-1/the-liferay-product-offering.md

 ## Supporting Every Deployment Approach

 Liferay has always been about preserving customer investment in their chosen software stack and infrastructure.
-As a result, Liferay offers three product deployment offerings so customers can choose the approach that fits their requirements:
+As a result, Liferay has three product deployment offerings so customers can choose the approach that fits their requirements:

 1. **Liferay Experience Cloud** provides a Software-as-a-Service (SaaS) deployment model.